 First of all, I want to thank all of you.
-I want to thank you for being amazing clients, for reading my blog, for sharing in the joy of my son being born, for referring others to me, and so much more.
+I want to thank you for being amazing clients, for reading my blog, for sharing in the joy of our collective accomplishments, for referring others to me, and so much more.

 I am truly blessed.